Drako-Vishious/Drakos-Project-Vishious-Website/README.md

 Update 0.0.1.6: Adjusted logo to be inside Nav.
 Updated CSS to have a custom cursor along with styling the links and Nav in all pages properly.
 TODO: Inline the Navbar items to a navbar.

+Update 0.0.1.6A: Updated 404 page to have logo inside Nav.